Scientific Name

 Description

-Passiflora alata is an evergreen vine, growing up to 20 feet (6 m), with 4-winged stems and large, 3-lobed leaves.
-The leaves up to 6 inches (15 cm) long and up to 4 inches (10 cm) wide.
-The fragrant flower is up to 4 inches (10 cm) in diameter, with red, curved tepals and a prominent fringed corona in bands of purple and white giving the appearance of stripes.
+Passiflora alata is an evergreen vine with 4-winged stems and large 3-lobed leaves.
+It grows up to 20 feet (6 m) tall.
+Leaves up to 6 inches (15 cm) long and 4 inches (10 cm) wide.
+The fragrant flowers are up to 4 inches (10 cm) in diameter, with red, curved tepals and a prominent fringed corona in bands of purple and white, giving the appearance of stripes.
 It usually blooms around late summer or early fall.
-The edible fruit is egg-shaped, yellow to bright orange, up to 6 inches (15 cm) long and up to 4 inches (10 cm) in diameter.
+The edible fruits are egg-shaped, yellow to bright orange, up to 6 inches (15 cm) long, and up to 4 inches (10 cm) in diameter.

 Hardiness